aws/copilot-cli/site/content/docs/developing/secrets.en.md

 This works because ECS Agent will resolve the SSM parameter when it starts up your task, and set the environment variable for you.

+!!! attention
+    Secrets are not supported for Request-Driven Web Services.

 !!! info
     **We're going to make this easier!** There are a couple of caveats - you have to store the secret in the same environment as your application.
     Some of our next work is to add a `secrets` command that lets you add a secret without having to worry about which environment you're in, or how SSM works.